chanakya-vc/wwwhome/content/research/quantitative_micro/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-#publication: In *Wowchemy Conference*
+# publication: In *Wowchemy Conference*
-#publication_short: In *ICW*
+# publication_short: In *ICW*

 # Summary.
 An optional shortened abstract.
-summary:   New quantitative and physics-informed methods for secondary electron imaging in particle beam microscopy {*Manuscript in preparation* }.
+summary:   New quantitative and physics-informed methods for secondary electron imaging in particle beam microscopy (*Manuscript in preparation* ).lkjsdbvkbaskvdb

 #tags: []